Coopercoppers/PFN/README.md

-The command and result for running CoNLL04 are:
+The command for running CoNLL04 is listed below:

 ```
 python main.py \